-Instant Holidays offer Cornwall Hotels, book online or call a Cornwall holiday expert to book your holiday in Cornwall
+Instant Holidays offer Cornwall Hotels, book online or call a Cornwall holiday expert to book your hotel in Cornwall

 Cornwall is located on the far southwestern part of the United Kingdom.
 Although a bit isolated, Cornwall has been one of the most popular and legendary places to visit in the UK.
 Isles of Scilly are also included in Cornwall and it is believed that there was the home of the famous King Arthur.
 Cornwall`s rich Celtic heritage, picturesque landscape, warm climate and beautiful coastline are some of the things that regularly attract lots of visitors.
 Cornwall also offers one of the finest British cuisines and is famous for the top quality Michelin Star restaurants.
 Even the famous British cook Jamie Oliver has a classy restaurant in Cornwall.

 Climate in Cornwall is temperate oceanic.
 It is one of the sunniest and mildest areas in the UK, due to its southern location and Gulf Stream influences.
 Winters in Cornwall are relatively warm, with the coldest month of January having an average temperature around 6 C. July and August are the warmest months with average temperatures of 20 C.